Are courts the new crucible for climate justice?

 An examination of global trends & experiences

 Across the world, courts have become a lightning rod for action on climate change, air pollution, environmental degradation, land rights and a host of related issues.
 Citing failure by the authorities, increasing numbers of individuals and communities from the USA to the Philippines are taking their grievances to the courts for redress.
-This event provides rare insights from prominent figures involved directly in landmark judgements and cases on climate change and air pollution reached in Pakistan, Brazil, the Netherlands, India and the UK, which are inspiring action elsewhere.
+Held as part of London Climate Action Week this event provides rare insights from prominent figures involved directly in landmark judgements and cases on climate change and air pollution reached in Pakistan, Brazil, the Netherlands, India and the UK, which are inspiring action elsewhere.
 It also reflects on the challenge to traditional politics and development models as the climate crisis unfolds.

 Chair: Joana Setzer, Grantham Research Institute LSE

-PANEL 2 – Air Pollution: Litigation case studies from India & UK
+11:30 – 12:00pm PANEL 2 Air & Water Pollution: Litigation case studies and transboundary challenges

 Chair: Sumeet Lal, Clyde & Co.